scikit-hep/hepstats/README.md

 ## Getting Started

 The `scikit-stats` module includes modeling and hypothesis tests submodules.
 This a quick user guide to each submodule.
+The [binder](https://mybinder.org/v2/gh/scikit-hep/scikit-stats/master) examples are also a good way to get started.

 ### modeling